NVIDIA/aistore/docs/getting_started.md

 ## Local Playground

-For a quick evaluation, experimenting with features, first-time usage, and (of course) development - for any and all of the above running AIS from its GitHub source is maybe the first option to consider.
+If you're looking for a speedy evaluation, feature experimentation, initial usage, or development, running AIS from its GitHub source might be a good option.

 Hence, **Local Playground** - one of the several supported [deployment options](#multiple-deployment-options).